Perceval62/softOscilloscope/README.md

 At the current time:
 * a user can choose which serial port to take the data from.
+* the application displays samples read from the A0 analog pin on the arduino.
 * the application displays the samples fed in via serial port.
 * the user can enhance details with a Y scaling slider.